codycherrington/bankSim/README.md

 - Employee view of all customer accounts
 - Persistent storage of account and user data via JSON
 - Clean, modular code with proper encapsulation and inheritance
-- Full-field encryption using SHA-256: all usernames, passwords, account numbers, balances, and owner names are hashed for secure storage
+- Password and account number hashing using SHA-256 for secure storage

 ## Structure